Why It's Important for People to Have Life Skills

 There still are many clocks and watches in the world that are analog in nature, and a person never knows when he might need to be able to tell time using one!

-The Lack of Survival Skills Damages People
+How the Lack of Basic Living Skills Damages People

-Survival Skills List
+Basic Livingl Skills List

 Here is a list of you can check to see if you know how to